 Standard Cakes.
 Candy Cakes.
 Fruity Cakes.
 Carrot cake with maple-cream cheese frosting.
 After months and months and months of the kind studying, stressing and panicked all-nighters I only vaguely remember from college in part because I am very, very old and in part because, no, I did not graduate with a 4.0, my friend Alice finally took her very big exam this past weekend.
 In an effort to compensate for the dozens of parties and outings and merriment she’s missed since the summer, her fiance had a surprise party (and a clean loft, swoon) waiting for her when she got home.
 Me?
 I made cupcakes, carrot cupcakes to be specific because carrot cake is Alice’s favorite.
 But do you know what I have come to realize about people who say their favorite cake is carrot cake?

 L.O.V.E. this cake.
 Print Save Yield: 16+ Prep Time: 25 minutes.
 Almond and pistachio cake.
 Two posts in a week, yaaay!
 Its an achievement for me to be honest.
 What with the weather being so shitty, my pictures never come out well and I hate doing a blog post with horrid pictures.
 This ones not too great either, but then the recipe is definitely a keeper and since I couldn't anticipate when I'd make it again, I had to pen it down for posterity.
 I hadn't baked in ages (well, a month to be precise) and somehow that urge to eat a freshly baked cake right out of the oven passed along with a lot of other urges and so baking has been kept to a minimum.
-We have turned religiously to eating fruit after meals, trying to make the most of summer bounty before the bloody autumn sets in (which by the looks of it, has already set in UK- Its 12pm here in London but looks more like 7pm).
+So when I somehow stumbled upon this recipe on the Good Food website, I decided to bake.

 Not A One Says Fall.
 Caramel Banana Cake Recipes from The Kitchn.
 This particular cake takes those qualities over the top.
 In fact, it is probably the moistest cake I have ever made.
 Homemade caramel sauce is swirled throughout this cake, so it walks the edge between a cake and an old-fashioned English pudding, absolutely silky with banana and gooey streaks of caramel that create strata of even moister cake layered with that burnt, brown sugary richness.
 I served this cake to my dad at his 60th birthday party this week, knowing it was close to his favorite cake.
 Sliced up it generously fed all 10 of us, with plenty left to send home as sweet leftovers.

-Caramel Banana Cake makes a 3-layer cake that will serve at least 12 people Caramel Sauce makes approximately 3 cups 2 cups cream1 1/2 cups sugar 1/2 cup water1/4 cup butter, cubed1/2 teaspoon salt Warm the cream in a small saucepan over low to medium heat.
+Is there a restaurant in America that doesn’t serve Molten Lava Cake as a dessert these days?
 It seems everywhere you turn, it’s on the menu.
 And for good reason!
 They are absolutely delicious.
 But they aren’t cheap.
 Oftentimes, you’ll be paying $7.99 for the privilege of consuming this ooey gooey masterpiece.
 Stop doing that!
 You can make 6 of them at home, in less than half an hour, for less than 1 at a restaurant.
 To make mine a little different and ready for a great tailgate, I added Jim Beam in with the vanilla.
 Makes 6 cakes 8 Tablespoons Salted Butter2 tablespoons Unsalted Butter4 ounces Semisweet Chocolate (I used Scharffen Berger 62% Baking Chips)4 ounces Bittersweet Chocolate (I used Scharffen Berger 70% Baking Chips)1/2 Cup All Purpose Flour1 2/3 cups Powdered Sugar3 large eggs plus 3 large egg yolks1 Vanilla Bean, scraped1 teaspoon Jim Beam Kentucky Bourbon Preheat oven to 425.